 Tarocchini deck from Mitelli

 Tarocchini deck created by Giuseppe Maria Mitelli in Bologna.
-Dated by the French National Library to around 1660.
+Dated by the French National Library, where this deck is conserved, to around 1660.
 Like the Tarocchino di Bologna, this deck consists of 62 cards.

 Tarot de Iean Dodal

-Tarot of Marseille type I deck made in Lyo.
+Tarot of Marseille type I deck made in Lyon.
 Two decks are surviving, one conserved in the French National Library and the other in the British Museum in London.
-Dated by the Britisch Museum to the early 18th Century, other sources date the deck to 1701 just after the French King Louis XIV started to tax the card making industry.
-To avoid these taxes, the deck has been made as deck for export only.
-Probably the deck has been created by Jean Payen using the pseudonym Jean Dodal.
+The deck is dated by the Britisch Museum to the early 18th Century, other sources date the deck to 1701, just after the French King Louis XIV started to tax the card making industry.
+To avoid these taxes, the deck has been made as a deck for export purposes only.
+It is possible that the deck has been created by Jean Payen using the pseudonym Jean Dodal.

 Tarot de Iean-Pierre Payen

-Another Tarot of Marseille Type I deck made in Lyon around 1713 by Jean-Pierre Payen.
+Another Tarot of Marseille Type I deck made in Lyon, this one around 1713 by Jean-Pierre Payen.
 The deck is conserved in the Beinecke Rare Book & Manuscript Library.
 Following the link, enter 2466 in the RECORD ID box and submit the search.
-When entering 2465, a similar deck will show up made by Jean Payen in Avignon.
+When entering 2465, a similar deck will show up, made in 1743 by his son Jean Payen in Avignon.